Where can I be treated for depression?

 - Physical illnesses such as stroke, Parkinson's disease, heart disease, and pulmonary disease predispose to depression.

 - Depression magnifies the disability caused by medical illness.

 Treatments for depression are based on a significant body of research and are effective and safe.
 Depression like other chronic conditions, (e.g. diabetes, hypertension, and arthritis), requires long-term treatment.
 The goal of antidepressant treatments is not only to get patients well, but also to keep them well.
 Older persons with a history of recurrent depression need to be treated for many months or years in order to remain well.

 Medication: The currently available antidepressants are safe.
 Antidepressants can be prescribed by psychiatrists and other medical doctors.
 It often takes antidepressants 4-12 weeks to have their full effect.
 Although each antidepressant helps about half of patients who receive it, appropriate sequencing of treatment may improve a higher percentage of patients.

 Psychotherapy: Mild to moderate depression can be treated successfully with psychotherapy alone.
 Severe depression is more likely to respond to a combination of psychotherapy and medication.
 Psychotherapy can be offered by psychiatrists, psychologists, and other trained mental health professionals.

 Electroconvulsive therapy (ECT): ECT is now delivered with highly advanced instruments and under brief anesthesia that minimizes any discomfort.
 It is one of the safest psychiatric treatments and it is highly effective in severe depression.

 Transcranial Magnetic Stimulation (TMS): TMS is an FDA approved treatment for depression that uses targeted magnetic pulses to stimulate key areas of the brain that are underactive in depression.
 The TMS magnetic pulses are of lower strength than those of MRI.
-So TMS can be administered in an outpatient setting.
+So TMS can be administered in a clinic setting.